 - Online coursework throughout the academic year, including synchronous web-based conferencing on a regular basis.

 - On-campus and e-mentoring by faculty for research and career advisement and scholar development.

 Each student has a primary faculty mentor.
 The KU School of Nursing faculty mentors teach in the doctoral program and are approved for dissertation chair privileges.
 The Ph.D. in Nursing program is heavily focused on research skill building through didactic coursework, seminar learning and application experiences.
 The oral comprehensive exam will be conducted at the time of the dissertation proposal defense.
 Students are required to demonstrate competency in research skills and responsible scholarship.

-The first summer intensive provides all students with an orientation to doctoral education, allows a match with an academic and research advisor and a structured opportunity to network with fellow students and doctoral faculty.
+The first summer intensive provides all students with an orientation to doctoral education, allows a match with an academic and research mentor and a structured opportunity to network with fellow students and doctoral faculty.
 During the subsequent summer residencies at the end of year two and year three, students will be immersed in coursework and synthesis workshops with faculty advisors/mentors and fellow students.
 Each of these workshops will end with a qualifying exam that will evaluate each student's depth of knowledge and skill development.
 Students must pass this qualifying exam in order to progress to the next level of study.